-The Central Indiana Regional Transportation Authority (CIRTA) is a quasi-governmental agency that organizes regional carpool and van rides and operates three connections to the public workforce from Indianapolis to employment centers in Plainfield and Whitestown.
+The Central Indiana Regional Transportation Authority (CIRTA) is a quasi-governmental agency that organizes regional carpools and van rides and operates three connections to the public workforce from Indianapolis to employment centers in Plainfield and Whitestown.
 Health care in Indianapolis is provided by more than 20 hospitals, most of which belong to the private, non-profit health systems of Ascension St. Vincent Health, Community Health Network and Indiana University Health.
 Several are teaching hospitals affiliated with the Indiana University School of Medicine or the Marian University School of Osteopathic Medicine.

 Other major non-profit private hospitals based in the city include Ascension St. Vincent Hospital Indianapolis, Community Hospital East, Community Hospital North and Franciscan Health Indianapolis.
 Indianapolis, located in Marion County and capital of Indiana, USA.
 UU., Is situated on the White River at its confluence with Fall Creek, near the center of the state.

 It is a planned municipality, its design resembling that of Washington, D., C. The climate is typical of the center-east of the Midwest, with warm to hot summers and cold winters; rainfall is moderate and distributed fairly evenly throughout the year.
 Beginning in the 1880s, meat packaging and metallurgy emerged as important industries.
 The latter led to the development of automotive manufacturing as a central element of the city's economy.

 The population of Indianapolis surpassed 100,000 in 1890 and continued to grow rapidly in the 20th century.
-The city was also a center of labor organization in the late 19th century, and several influential unions, including the Carpenters and Carpenters Union, the International Typographic Union, and the United States Mining Workers Union, established their headquarters there.
-The Indianapolis Motor Speedway opened in 1909 in the suburbs of Speedway as a test track for local automotive plants.
-The first 500 mile (800 km) car race, held there in 1911, was won by a locally manufactured Marmon race car.
+The city was also a center of labor organization in the late 19th century, and several influential unions, including Carpenters and Carpenters Union, International Typographic Union and United States Mining Workers Union, established their headquarters there.
+The Indianapolis Motor Speedway opened in 1909 in Speedway's suburbs as a test track for local automotive plants.
+The first 500 mile (800 km) car race held there in 1911 was won by a locally manufactured Marmon race car.

-Although automotive manufacturing eventually left the city, the Indianapolis 500 (held annually in late May the weekend before Memorial Day) has become one of the world's leading car races and attracts a huge audience.
-Indianapolis is one of the most populated cities in the world, it is not found in navigable waters, although it is a hub for road, rail and air transportation.
-These facilities and the city's position in the middle of the Corn Belt, close to large coal deposits and consumer markets, have combined to turn it into an important commercial, financial and industrial center.
-Pharmaceutical and chemical products, machinery, plastics, wood and paper products, and electrical and transportation equipment (including televisions and audio equipment) are major products.
+Although automotive manufacturing eventually left the city, the Indianapolis 500 (held annually in late May on Memorial Day weekend) has become one of the world's leading car races and attracts huge audiences.
+Indianapolis is one of the most populated cities in the world; it is not found in navigable waters, although it is a hub for road, rail and air transportation.
+These facilities and its location in the middle of Corn Belt close to large coal deposits and consumer markets have combined to make it an important commercial, financial and industrial center.
+Pharmaceuticals and chemicals, machinery, plastics, wood and paper products, electrical equipment (including televisions and audio equipment) are major products.

-It is also a regional center for distribution, retail and health care, and tourism has grown in importance.
-Beginning in the 1970s, Indianapolis worked to become an international amateur sports center, an effort that produced significant economic growth.
-In addition to the NCAA, the city attracted organizations such as the National Institute of Fitness and Sport, a research center in sports physiology) have been attracted to it.
-Other facilities for fans include the Indianapolis Tennis Center (197) and the Major Taylor Velodrome (198), a bicycle racetrack.
+It is also a regional center for distribution, retailing and health care; tourism has grown in importance.
+Beginning in the 1970s, Indianapolis worked to become an international amateur sports center; this effort produced significant economic growth.
+In addition to NCAA headquarters, organizations such as National Institute of Fitness and Sport (a research center in sports physiology) have been attracted to it.
+Other facilities for fans include Indianapolis Tennis Center (197) and Major Taylor Velodrome (198), a bicycle racetrack.

-Lucas Oil Stadium (200) is home to the Colts professional American football team, and Bankers Life Fieldhouse (1999; formerly Conseco Fieldhouse) is home to the Pacers (men's) and Fever (women's) professional basketball teams.
-The Indiana State Fairgrounds, with more than 55 permanent buildings, including the Art Deco Pepsi Coliseum (193), is a hub for business and social activities.
-The annual state fair (August) draws big crowds, as does the Indiana Black Expo summer celebration (July) and the Indy Jazz Fest (June).
+Lucas Oil Stadium (200) is home to Colts professional American football team; Bankers Life Fieldhouse (1999; formerly Conseco Fieldhouse) is home to Pacers (men's) and Fever (women's) professional basketball teams.
+The Indiana State Fairgrounds with more than 55 permanent buildings including Art Deco Pepsi Coliseum (193) is a hub for business and social activities.
+The annual state fair (August) draws big crowds as does Indiana Black Expo summer celebration (July) and Indy Jazz Fest (June).
 President Benjamin Harrison (187) and poet James Whitcomb Riley (187) have been preserved as museums.